-Objective: We aimed to investigate for GST T1, M1 and G972R IRS-I gene polymorphisms with the risk of developing GDM.
+Objective: We aimed to investigate GST T1, M1, and G972R IRS-I gene polymorphisms with the risk of developing GDM.

-Patients and methods: In this randomized case-control study, pregnant women with GDM were genotyped for by PCR analysis for glutathione s-transferase-T1, M1 variant polymorphisms.
+Patients and Methods: In this randomized case-control study, pregnant women with GDM were genotyped by PCR analysis for glutathione s-transferase-T1, M1 variant polymorphisms.
 RFLP was done for the G972R IRS 1 gene.
-Their newborns were additionally assayed for whole of the clinical, laboratory and genetic aspects.
+Their newborns were additionally assayed for the whole of the clinical, laboratory, and genetic aspects.

-Conclusion: Our results suggested GST T1null and IRS-1 TT genotypic variants were claimed for GDM development among Egyptian women with possible impact on their newly born infants.
+Conclusion: Our results suggested that GST T1null and IRS-1 TT genotypic variants were claimed for GDM development among Egyptian women with a possible impact on their newly born infants.

 Gestational diabetes mellitus, maternal hyperglycemia, neonate, GST T, M1, IRS-1.